Paincrowdsource/PainOptix-Docker/content/guides/enhanced/lumbar_instability.md

 5. Rasmussen-Barr, E., et al. (2009).
 Non-surgical treatment in low back pain: A systematic review.
 Physical Therapy Reviews, 14(3), 169–179. https://doi.org/10.1179/174328809X405374
 6. Todd, N. V. (2005).
 Cauda equina syndrome: The timing of surgery probably does influence outcome.
 British Journal of Neurosurgery, 19(4), 301–306. https://doi.org/10.1080/02688690500305324
 >>END

->>DISCLAIMER
-This educational guide is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
-Always consult a qualified healthcare provider.
->>END